 Our Story

-"My dream of starting the National Center for Cold Water Safety began with a terrible tragedy in 2010 - the deaths of two young women who were kayaking in Maine."
+"My motivation for starting the Center was a terrible tragedy in 2010 - the deaths of two young women who were kayaking in Maine."

 - Moulton Avery